-Sweden does neither have any armed forces permanently stationed on the territory of another state, nor are any foreign armed forces stationed on Swedish territory.
-When Swedish armed forces participate in international missions, the status of the personnel is defined in general terms by international law and the UN Charter, and by the specific legal foundation of the missions in which they participate, inter alia Status of Forces Agreements between the international organisations through which the troops are deployed, and the countries in which the particular missions are carried out.
-Sweden is a Party of the "Agreement among the States Parties to the North Atlantic Treaty and the Other States Participating in the Partnership for Peace Regarding the Status of Their Forces" (PfP SOFA).
+Sweden does neither have any armed forces permanently stationed on the territory of another participating State, nor are there any foreign armed forces stationed on Swedish territory.
+When the Swedish Armed Forces participate in international operations and missions, the status of the personnel is defined in general terms by international law and the UN Charter, and by the specific legal foundation of the operations and missions in which they participate, inter alia Status of Forces Agreements between the international organisations through which the troops are deployed, and the countries in which the particular operations and missions are carried out.

+Sweden has signed the "Agreement among the States Parties to the North Atlantic Treaty and the Other States Participating in the Partnership for Peace Regarding the Status of Their Forces" (PfP SOFA) regulating the status of forces participating in Partnership for Peace exercises.